ARINZE-05/Supermarket-Sales-Analysis/README.md

   This research tries to understand customer purchasing pattern and demographics.
 It ehance product marketing and distribution.
   ![](doc1.PNG)
   ### Insight
   - Mode of payment was highly considered as it influence customer purchasing ability.
 Ewallet was the most used mode of payment and Credit card was the least used.
+Showing how digital mode of payment is getting popular among people.
 This may interest you to know that to some customers, the use of credit card for shopping isn’t their strongest suit.
   - Gender purchasing affected their sales.
 Female customers purchased more items than the male customers.
 Food and Beverages was the highest selling product as it is an essential.
 The female customers being the biggest patronizer of this commodity and the male customers settled for Electronic and accessories.
   - Member customers and Normal customers made the highest purchased of product like Food and Beverages.
 We also discovered that Normal customers are more in number than Member customer.